sord-dev/goal-tracker-CRUD/README.md

 # Goal Tracker

-*A simple CRUD goaltracker that is connected to firebase*
+*A simple CRUD goaltracker that is connected to firebase.*

 I was motivated to make a goal storage app since I felt it would be convinent to have my goals all in one place.